slott56/slott56.github.io/Pelican/content/blog/2024/12/2024-12-31-database_migration.rst

 The goal is to have a ``db_model`` module with **Pydantic** ``BaseModel`` definitions for the tables we want to preserve.
 As we'll see in the next section, we can query the database and populate the **Pydantic** class definitions.
-We can then dump these Python objects into NDJSON files so we can explore without the overheaeds of SQL or MariaDB.
+We can then dump these Python objects into NDJSON files so we can explore without the overheads of SQL or MariaDB.

 The relational model -- and the requirement to normalize -- has decomposed relatively straight-forward objects into a table of tables with primary keys, foreign keys, and equijoin operations.